Skip to main content

 Free/Scholarship Camp Cancellations

-To ensure camps remain available to interested campers, we request that cancellations for a free camp or scholarship funded camp registration be submitted to summercamps@ontariotechu.ca at least ten (10) days prior to the start date of the related camp.
+To ensure camps remain available to interested campers, we request that cancellations for a free camp or scholarship funded camp registration be submitted to summercamps@ontariotechu.ca at least twelve (12) days prior to the start date of the related camp.
 Because of limited availability, please only register if your camper plans to attend all sessions.
 Cancellation fees do not apply to a free camp or scholarship funded camp registration.

 • Self sign-in/out

 During registration, a parent(s) /guardian(s) may authorize their camper, aged 13 years and older at the time of participation to sign themselves in and out of the registered camp.
+Campers are not authorized to sign out a sibling(s).

 Campers/participants must be at least 13 years of age to qualify for self sign-in/out.